siljamdev/Tebas/README.md

 ## Installation
 You can install Tebas for Windows, Linux and MacOS with the portable executables from the [releases](https://github.com/siljamdev/Tebas/releases/latest).
+Once you have it installed, you can update it using `tebas update`.

 ## License
 This software is licensed under the [MIT License](./LICENSE).